Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 form a write access on the dataElement but the actual value might never make it beyond the RunnableEntity because

-#@SECTION: 1. the latter is not required to terminate ever and
+ 1. the latter is not required to terminate ever and

-#@SECTION: 2. the actual write access is executed after the RunnableEntity terminates.
+ 2. the actual write access is executed after the RunnableEntity terminates.